LeCAD-PEG/SOLPS-GUI/doc/source/gui/index.rst

    command-line driven plotting utility Gnuplot that has been encapsulated inside the SOLPS-ITER GUI as shown in :numref:`fig-runs-9` on a default *Dashboard*.
 Custom widgets were created that communicate and trigger plotting of desired scripts.
-The default dashboard, that has a resizable layout, is kept minimal in size and complexity to the users.
+The default dashboard, that has a re-sizable layout, is kept minimal in size and complexity to the users.
 However, the dashboard is completely user configurable and designed with graphical programming tool in a workflow-style manner, described in Sec.